 Kahui Wai Māori is intended to bring perspectives, insights and skills from a wide range of Māori society, and be flexible enough to provide useful input into the full range of relevant issues in the Essential Freshwater work programme.

 This group will not be the only way the Crown will engage with Māori on freshwater.
-The Government will continue to consult more widely, including with the Iwi Leaders Group, before any final decisions are made.
+The Government will continue to consult more widely, including with the Iwi Leaders Group.

 Terms of reference [PDF, 471 KB]

 The following people are appointed to Kahui Wai Māori for a term of one year.

 Kingi Smiler is the chair of Miraka and has a number of directorships including the NZ Wool Board, Wool NZ and Canesis Wool research.
 Kingi is a director of Mangatu Incorporation and the Wi Pere Trust, chair of Wairarapa Moana Incorporation and was a trustee of the Crown Forestry Rental Trust.
 He was also a partner of Ernst and Young.